-With Christmas fast approaching I have been thinking about some of the Forest traditions and folklore connected to the festive season.
-The idea was sparked during a recent visit to check the stock, when I saw a man harvesting holly boughs.
-This winter activity, it seems, has been a legitimate part of commoning for decades and has always been a ‘ticket-of-leave affair’ regulated by the Forest authorities.
+With Christmas fast approaching I have been thinking about some of the New Forest traditions and folklore connected to the festive season.
+The idea was sparked during a recent visit to check my stock, when I saw a man harvesting holly boughs.
+This winter activity, it seems, has been a legitimate part of commoning for decades and has always been a ‘ticket-of-leave affair’ regulated by the New Forest authorities.
 According to one Victorian account ‘many of the butcher’s shops in London owe their brightness at the festive season to the New Forest, to the mutual advantage of butcher and forester.’
-Harvesting the evergreens was also an important source of income for the New Forest Gypsies, who ‘know well to cut the best berried branches early before the birds spoil them.’
+Harvesting the evergreens was also an important source of income for the New Forest gypsies, who ‘know well to cut the best berried branches early before the birds spoil them.’

 Holly, along with ivy, mistletoe and yew, are the plants most associated with winter.
 They were used in many pagan religions, medicines and festivals.
 So strongly attached were they to pre-Christian culture that the symbol of the evergreen was assimilated by the Church to represent the renewal of life at Christ’s birth and make the celebration of Christmas more acceptable to the heathens.
 Yet their association with the supernatural and, indeed, superstition still persisted.
 For centuries people believed that an oak tree (another pagan favourite) growing at Cadenham, near Lyndhurst, sprouted leaves on no other day than Christmas Day.
 The belief of this was so widely accepted that when a lady enquired about the tree on a visit to the area she was told ‘to come back on the Wednesday following’, which was Christmas Day.
 However, the lady insisted on having an investigation of the tree as she would not be returning and wanted a search made straight away.
 On the 10th January 1786 the Salisbury Journal reported that when the guide, who was there to attend her ‘was prevailed on to ascend, and on the first branch that he gathered appeared several fair new leaves, fresh sprouted from the buds, and nearly an inch and a half in length.
 It may be imagined, that the guide was more amazed by this premature production than the lady: for so strong was his belief in the truth of the whole tradition, that he would have pledged his life that not a leaf was to have been discovered on any part of the tree before the usual hour.’